worker8/ArchPlayground/README.md

 Currently included in this repo:
 - Simple MVP, with Unit tests
 - Simple MVP using Rx, with Unit tests
-- Simple MVVM using Android Arch Component (going to write the tests)
+- Simple MVVM using Android Arch Component, with Rx
+- Simple RxRedux

 - more to come...